Prescient Therapeutics: CellPryme-A

 CellPryme-A, developed by Prescient in partnership with Peter Mac, was announced in September 2022 as an adjuvant / neoadjuvant therapy designed to be administered intravenously to patients alongside cellular immunotherapy to help them overcome a suppressive tumour microenvironment.
 In preclinical studies using a solid tumour murine model (HER2+ MC38 colon carcinoma) CellPryme-A significantly decreased suppressive regulatory T cells; increased expansion of CAR-T cells in vivo; increased tumour penetration of CAR-T cells.
 CellPryme-A significantly improved both tumour killing and host survival and the effects were magnified when CellPryme-A was used in conjunction with CellPryme-M.

 Prescient intends to use both its CellPryme-M and CellPryme-A technologies for its own OmniCAR programs in addition to offering it to other companies under licence to enhance their respective cell therapy products.

-PTX-200

-PTX-200, Triciribine Phosphate Monohydrate, is a novel PH domain inhibitor that inhibits an important tumour survival pathway known as Akt, which plays a key role in the development of many cancers, including breast cancer and ovarian cancer, as well as leukaemia.
-PTX-200 was invented by Professor Said Sebti at the H. Lee Moffitt Cancer Center & Research Institute in Tampa, Florida.

-PTX-200 is currently in a Phase 1b/2 trial in relapsed and refractory Acute Myeloid Leukemia (AML), where it has resulted in 4 complete remissions so far.
-The AML study is led by world-renowned leukemia expert Professor Jeffrey Lancet at the H. Lee Moffitt Cancer Center in Florida.
-PTX-200 has Orphan drug designation in AML from the FDA due to the current poor outcomes associated with the disease and relative lack of effective treatment options.

-PTX-200 also previously generated encouraging Phase 2a data in HER2-negative breast cancer and Phase 1b in recurrent or persistent platinum resistant ovarian cancer.